 Eventually after moving back to Canada I transitioned away from active research and am currently working as an undergraduate lab coordinator at the University of Alberta in Edmonton, Canada.
 I am so excited that Flora-L provides an outlet for me to continue to share my love and fascination of plants.

 My passion for plant biology developed during my time as a student in Germany and France and enticed me to move from biochemistry into molecular plant biology.
-Since 2016, I have been leader of a research team in Umeå, Sweden.
-We want to better understand how trees interact with beneficial fungi and how this symbiosis helps trees to grow.
+Since 2016 I lead a research team focussing on understanding how trees interact with beneficial fungi and how this symbiosis helps trees to grow.
 I love sharing my research with society in various ways to show how fascinating and beautiful plants are even on the inside.
 This passion, together with my love for textiles and crafting, led to the birth of Flora-L Design.
-Today I am the CEO of Flora-L Design AB as well as a research scientist.
+Working creatively with my hands has always delighted me and is a great way to complement my work in academia.

 Fascination for plants started at a young age, just amazed to see how fruits and veggies emerged from a plant.
 This eventually led me to complete a Ph.D. in plant science studying how plants cope with tons of heavy metals in the soil.
 At that stage, I had only some shallow insights into plant anatomy.
 The love story began during my post-doctoral research studying the core function of plant cells, spending countless hours observing cells’ structure and function.